 With her passion for sport, Angelina always had the intention of working in the industry in some format.
 She originally attended university to study for a degree in Law, leaving with a Master’s in the subject, but that wasn’t all.
 “I saw business law had a lot of possibilities, but that didn’t quite work out.
 I then studied sports law and did a Master’s in that too,” Ertsou explained.
 However, shortly after she finished her studies an opportunity came about disguised as something very different.
 “I got married to one of the team (Prema’s) owners!
 I met him in Monaco through a friend who was a driver.
 We started dating and by the time I finished university I started working with the team,” she said.
 However, she definitely didn’t get the role handed to her, with Ertsou actually being vastly overqualified for the job.

-With Prema working predominantly across 4 different series, Angelina must multi-task and juggle a lot meaning no 2 days are the same, yet this is a part of her role that she loves.
+With Prema working predominantly across 4 different series, Angelina must multi-task and juggle large amounts meaning no 2 days are the same, yet this is a part of her role that she loves.
 “I really like that aspect, I think I would be bored if it was the same thing every day.
 I really like that I can do a bit of everything, I’m very lucky,” Ertsou told me.
 This is often the case in the junior categories as they don’t have big teams like those in F1 do, with Angelina saying: “the more things one person can do, the better it is for the person and the team.”

 “I take care of all of the media activities and coordinate everything.
 I am the one taking care of the website, spending time doing the social media, anything really that is media related.
 I also help out with the team management because we are involved in 4 championships, so I help out with the day-to-day organisation of the Formula 2 team and any other category which needs it.”

-Working on team organisation for the F2 team means Angelina focusses on that championship when it comes to the hectic racing calendar.
+Working on team organisation for the Formula 2 team means Angelina focusses on that championship when it comes to the hectic racing calendar.
 “Obviously, I can’t do all of them, so I go to as many races as I can.
 I follow all the F2 races, I try to go to as many F3 and F4 races as I can, but because there are quite a lot of clashes and family, it can be difficult to combine all of those,” she explained.
 Prema currently boasts 12 drivers and so, as Ertsou has previously said, keeping across all of their performances can be tricky.
 “It can be difficult to juggle all the drivers in all the different championships.
 I’m very lucky to have a lot of people helping me so I’m very grateful to them,” she added.

 Having spent several years working with Prema across different championships, Angelina has had many highlights in her career and many moments she will never forget.
 “In 2015, it was a very nice year in F3 with 3 amazing drivers.
 The atmosphere in the team was just incredible and so much fun to work in,” she said.
-Ertsou also highlighted the 2016 season with the team having lost 3 key members of staff before racing even began meaning others in the team had to step up to compensate.
+Ertsou also highlighted the 2016 season with the team having lost 3 key members of staff before racing even began, meaning others in the team had to step up to compensate.
 That year Prema were racing with Pierre Gasly and Antonio Giovinazzi with the former winning the championship and latter finishing second.
 The team also went on to win the overall team championship with this success a stark contrast to their concern before the season.
 But her favourite and most memorable year in racing was last season.
-2017 was an amazing year for the team with Monegasque driver Charles Leclerc the runaway winner.
+2017 was an amazing year for the team in F2 with Monegasque driver Charles Leclerc the runaway winner.
 “Charles is one of my favourite drivers and as a person,” she explained, “I am blessed to have had the opportunity to have him within the team.”

 Prema also have a strong history of supporting and racing young drivers with connections to F1 teams.
 Currently they have a large Ferrari Driver Academy contingent.
 “We’ve been racing with their drivers for a few years now.
 Of the 12 drivers we have, 5 of them are Ferrari juniors.
 We’ve had good collaborations so far and that seems to be continuing.
 But it’s not only now, even in the past Prema has always been chosen by manufacturers or F1 teams to race their junior drivers.
 For 8 consecutive years we had the Toyota junior drivers, we’ve had Red Bull drivers, we’ve had Mercedes-affiliated drivers, Renault drivers, from so many different programmes.
 It’s a good sign for the team that they trust us with their juniors and trust us to do a good job,” Ertsou said.
-It can be a big responsibility to almost mentor these drivers as some can come into the series with high expectations of them, whereas other may begin completely unknown to fans.
+It can be a big responsibility to mentor these drivers as some can come into the series with high expectations of them, whereas others may begin completely unknown to fans.
 All racers must be educated in not only on-track etiquette and developing their distinct style, but also the same applies off-track.

 Angelina Ertsou is one of the most influential people in the feeder series to F1.
 Working in both team organisation and media for Prema, she has seen the team have a fair amount of success.
 Her advice for those wanting to pursue a career in the sport would be: “every situation is different, so find a field in the sport that interests you and try to pursue that.
 In motorsport it can be difficult because most people I know in the sport don’t have that exact education and have not studied something necessarily related to their profession.
 A lot of it is based on passion so if you really want to achieve it, you have to give 100%.”
 With the team committed to encouraging and growing young talent, we can look forward to seeing how the rest of the season goes for Prema in all the categories they are racing in and seeing where their talented youngsters will end up in the future.